|

 The exact placement method lets the application developer

-specify exact placement of Command
+specify exact placement of Commands and Menus on a

-, when this is appropriate (for example, placement of
+Displayable, when this is appropriate (for example, placement of

 soft buttons on a screen, or associating a

-with an offscreen key).
+Command with an offscreen key).

 The normal placements of commands are available from a Display.